Complex-Phase, Data-Driven Identification of Grid-Forming Inverter Dynamics: Theoretical Background

 where $f$ and $g$ are continuous, non-linear functions.
 If $f$ and $g$ are linear, the normal-form exhibits a Hammerstein-Wiener (H-W) structure.
 H-W models are characterized by a static non-linearity at the input, followed by a linear subsystem that defines the system dynamics, and ending with a non-linearity that computes the output \cite{ljung_system_1998}.
 In the normal-form, the input non-linearity is given by equation \eqref{eq:err}.
 The output non-linearity is defined by the computation of the $\mathrm{dq}$-voltage via the complex phase \eqref{eq:voltage_complex_phase}.
 The H-W normal form is defined as:

 Note that the matrices $A$ and $B$ are real in this formulation, while $C$ and $D$ are complex.
 The structure of the H-W normal-form is summarized in Fig.~\ref{fig:normal-form}.
+In \cite{kogler_normal_2022}, it was analytically demonstrated that the H-W normal form can approximate the control laws of both dVOC- and droop-controlled inverters up to higher order terms in the voltage deviation $\Delta \nu$.
+This model strictly captures only the main control dynamics, neglecting further control such as those providing the voltage source behavior, which are always present in real inverters.
+In contrast, we will account for these further control loops in this work.

-In \cite{kogler_normal_2022}, it was analytically demonstrated that both dVOC and droop-controlled inverters can be approximated by a H-W normal form.
-This H-W version is used in the subsequent analysis, and whenever the normal-form is mentioned, it refers to system \eqref{eq:nf_lin}.
+The H-W version is used in the subsequent analysis, and whenever the normal-form is mentioned, it refers to system \eqref{eq:nf_lin}.
 To account for the relationship between the inputs $e$ and the voltage $v$, the identification will be based on the complex phase $\Theta$, as detailed in section \ref{sec:opt}.

 In the normal-form, any structural differences between grid-forming inverters are encapsulated in the parameter matrices $A$, $B$, $C$, and $D$.
 These parameters can be identified from simulated or measured data.
 A data-driven normal-form for a simple example has been derived in \cite{kogler_normal_2022}, demonstrating the approach's potential.
 The number of internal states $n_{ivars}$ of the normal-form is variable and can be adjusted according to the complexity of the inverter dynamics.